jazzband/sorl-thumbnail/docs/reference/settings.rst

 - Default: ``'sorl.thumbnail.base.ThumbnailBackend'``

-This is the entrypoint for generating thumbnails, you probably want to keep the default one but just in case you would like to generate thumbnails filenames differently or need som special functionality you can override this and use your own implementation.
+This is the entry point for generating thumbnails, you probably want to keep the default one but just in case you would like to generate thumbnails filenames differently or need some special functionality you can override this and use your own implementation.